Suchada-pae/my-first-project/README.md

 ##### - A heading "NEWS":

-I chose a sub-heading "News" on Event page because this part contains some news that is related to The Script.
+I chose a sub-heading "News" on Event page because this part contains some news of The Script.
 Although some is the old news, it is still relavent to the latest album of The Script.

- HTML:
+- HTML:

             <!--news-->
                     <div class="row event-news-3">